 - Show them how but try not to do it for them.
 It was once thought that only primates could learn through watching others but we now know that our pets can do this too!
 We can encourage them to use their new puzzle by showing them how to get the treats out a few times.
 Be careful though not to do it every time for them.
 Some learn that the best way to get the food out is to let the human do it!
 While that’s a clever solution in using their resources it doesn’t necessarily meet the goal we’re hoping to achieve by introducing a new puzzle.
 Show them how a few times then let them at it.

 - Use a higher-value food.
 Higher-value food helps build more motivation in almost all training scenarios: this is no different!
 Up the ante when they’re first learning and save the kibble for when they’ve got the hang of it.

-- Start training your pet to use their new food puzzle!
+- Teach your pet how to use their new toy, if needed.

 - Share videos of your pets having fun and using their brains with us on Facebook or Instagram: @petharmonytraining